lRomul/rosny/README.md

 </div>

-rosny is a simple library for building concurrency systems.
+rosny is a lightweight library for building concurrent systems.

 ## Installation